Johniitr/johniitr.github.io/_posts/2021-06-15-high-mountain-permafrost.md

 excerpt: "Providing the first-ever field-based permafrost characteristics in the Indian Himalayan region."
 ---

-Understanding the characteristics and thermal regime of high-altitude mountain permafrost is one of the great challenges in modern cryosphere science.
+**Permafrost** is defined as sub-surface material, excluding glaciers, having a temperature of less or equal to 0 °C for at least two consecutive years (ACGR, 1988, Van Everdingen, 2005).
+It is a **thermal subsurface condition** of the ground and considered as a climatic phenomenon.
+Understanding the characteristics and thermal regime of high-altitude mountain permafrost is one of the great challenges in the data scarce region's like the trans-Himalayan Ladakh region.
 While the permafrost research on Tibetan Plateau has been extensively studied and globally very well recognised.
 However, a critical research gap has long existed regarding the permafrost conditions in the **Indian Himalayan Region**.
 The lack of data has hindered our ability to predict how these sensitive environments will respond to climate warming.

 <figure class="align-center">
   <img src="/assets/images/where_is_permafrost.jpg" alt="Where is Permafrost?">